The Best DIY hacks to keep your kitchen on trend in 2025

 Open Shelving

 As practical as it is stylish, open shelving showcases your kitchenware (the bits you want to be showcased, anyway!) while making everything super easy to access.
-This can be as simple as adding shelving to a bare patch of wall.
-Use it to house artisan jars of different heights.
-Lower level open shelving is not ideal if you have a toddler, that’s true.
-However if you don’t, then open up the sides of your kitchen island to achieve some great levels and depth of aesthetic.
+If you want to keep your kitchen on trend in 2025, consider adding open shelving to a bare patch of wall or along the sides of your kitchen island.
+Use it to house artisan jars of different heights for a layered look.
+Just note that lower-level open shelving might not be ideal if you have a toddler.

 Darker Colours

-We’re so used to hearing ‘light, light, light’ – but 2021 kitchens are taking a turn to the dark side.
-With darker tones bringing a more rustic look, this trend isn’t for every one.
+We’re so used to hearing ‘light, light, light,’ but 2025 kitchens are taking a turn to the dark side.
+With darker tones bringing a more rustic look, this trend isn’t for everyone.
 But it’s great for creating a cosy and bohemian feel.
 When you’re not planning a full refit, though, how do you get this look with minimal change?

 Worktops